-by responding when LMP is at or above price thresholds defined in the PRD plan.
-PRD does not have to respond during performance assessment hours (PAH) and therefore is inferior to other capacity resources and is not a substitute for other capacity resources in the capacity performance construct.
-The MMU recommends that PRD be required to respond during a PAH to be consistent with all CP resources.
-PRD cleared the capacity market in the BRA for the first time for the 2020/2021 Delivery Year.
+PRD does not receive direct capacity or energy payments.
+PRD reduces the amount of capacity that must be purchased by the LSE and therefore reduces the LSE's payments for capacity.
+When PRD load is not on the system, that load also avoids paying for the associated energy.
+PRD meets its obligation by responding when LMP is at or above price thresholds defined in the PRD plan.
+PRD does not have to respond during performance assessment intervals (PAI) and therefore is inferior to other capacity resources and is not a substitute for other capacity resources in the capacity performance construct.
+The MMU recommends that PRD be required to respond during a PAI to be consistent with all CP